LimboDancer-Canary/QuantumOfTrust/Quantum of Trust Equations in CSharp.md

 ## 7. Weighting Function

 The weighting function determines how much signal each contract contributes to an agent's trust quotient.
-Not all contracts are created equal—completing a difficult, high-stakes contract for a reputable counterparty should contribute more to your reputation than completing an easy, low-value contract for an unknown entity.
+Not all contracts are created equalâ€”completing a difficult, high-stakes contract for a reputable counterparty should contribute more to your reputation than completing an easy, low-value contract for an unknown entity.
 The function combines four factors: stake (higher value = more signal), difficulty (harder work = more signal), counterparty trust (endorsement from trusted agents matters more), and recency (recent performance is more relevant than ancient history).
 The implementation uses logarithmic scaling for stakes, linear scaling for difficulty, sigmoid bounding for counterparty influence, and exponential decay for recency.

 **Mathematical notation:**
 $$\omega(c) = f\big(s(c),\ d(c),\ V_t(a_{\text{consumer}}),\ \text{recency}(c)\big)$$